canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 * a SECURITY.md file explaining security policy as well as security vulnerabilities reporting procedures.

 You can find some examples of these files in the [Template repository](https://github.com/gctools-outilsgc/template-gabarit).

-## Contributor License Agreement

-Government of Canada projects dont use contributor license agreements, but rely on the open source software licenses providing the necessary terms.
-This means that contributions are made under the same license under which the project is released and that authors retain their copyright for their contributions.

 ## Open Resource Exchange